Building Native Agent Team Mode for Codex

 How I added Claude Code-style team coordination to Codex — one lead agent spawning and coordinating multiple teammates in parallel using a shared filesystem task board.

 I've been hacking on Codex (OpenAI's open-source CLI agent) and one thing missing was the ability to run multiple agents in parallel, coordinated by a single lead.
-Claude Code has this built in — a lead agent spawns teammates, creates a task board, and each teammate polls for work, claims tasks, and writes results back.
-Simple filesystem-based protocol, no fancy orchestration layer.
+Claude Code already does this — lead agent spawns teammates, creates a task board, teammates poll for work, claim tasks, write results back.
+Filesystem-based protocol, no orchestration layer.
+So I built the same thing into Codex.

 How it works

-The lead agent creates a team and a shared task list on the filesystem.
-It breaks down the work, creates tasks, and spawns teammate agents.
-Each teammate:
+The lead creates a team and a shared task list on disk.
+It breaks down the work, creates tasks, spawns teammate agents.
+Each teammate polls the task board, claims a task via atomic file write (no race conditions), does the work, writes results back, checks for more.

-The lead reads results directly from the task board.
+The lead reads results straight from the board.
 No message passing, no pub/sub, no database.
 Just files.
-It's the same pattern Claude Code uses internally — I just wired it into Codex natively.

 Why bother?

-GPT-5.3 Codex pricing is significantly cheaper than Claude Opus.
-If you're running 3-5 agents in parallel doing research, writing code, running tests — the cost difference adds up fast.
-And for tasks like "write haiku about nature, technology, and time" (my test case), you get 3 agents writing in parallel instead of sequentially.
+GPT-5.3 Codex pricing is way cheaper than Claude Opus.
+Run 3-5 agents in parallel doing research, writing code, running tests — that difference adds up.
+Even for silly test cases like "write haiku about nature, technology, and time," you get three agents working simultaneously instead of one grinding through them sequentially.

 The coordination pattern